jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 ### Necessary and sufficient tests

 Necessary
-: Where a test failure means deadlines will be missed
+: Where a test failure means deadlines will be missed (a pass is necessary)

 Sufficient
-: Where a test pass means deadlines will be met
+: Where a test pass means deadlines will be met (is sufficient evidence)

 Exact
 : Where a test is both necessary and sufficient